josephsenior/Grinta-Agent/evaluation/benchmarks/swe_bench/SWE-bench-Live.md

 <a href="https://SWE-bench-Live.github.io" >📊 Leaderboard</a>
 </p>

 SWE-bench-Live is a live benchmark for issue resolving, providing a dataset that contains the latest issue tasks.
-This document explains how to run the evaluation of OpenHands on SWE-bench-Live.
+This document explains how to run the evaluation of Forge on SWE-bench-Live.

 Since SWE-bench-Live has an almost identical setting to SWE-bench, you only need to simply change the dataset name to `SWE-bench-Live/SWE-bench-Live`, the other parts are basically the same as running on SWE-bench.